RouninMedia/mergeSnippets-for-ashSearch/README.md

 # mergeSnippets for ashSearch
-**`mergeSnippets()`** intelligently concatenates overlapping search snippets identified by `ashSearch`.

-In an array of elements, each element represents an individual snippet.
+**`mergeSnippets()`** processes an array of elements, in which each element represents an individual text-snippet and intelligently concatenates overlapping text-snippets.

 **`mergeSnippets()`** is a core function of `ashSearch`.

+`ashSearch` uses the `mergeSnippets()` function to intelligently concatenate the overlapping search snippets it identifies.

 _____